MicroEJ/docs/SDK6UserGuide/selectVeePort.rst

 Building or running an Application or a Test Suite with the SDK requires a VEE Port.

-There are 3 different ways to provide a VEE Port for a module project:
+There are 3 different ways to provide a VEE Port in the build file of the project:

 - Set the build property ``veePortFile`` in the ``microej`` configuration block to the path of a VEE Port file (``.zip``, ``.jpf`` or ``.vde``)::